The Beatitudes Explained

 Let’s dive into Matthew 5 to reveal how the Beatitudes are blessings that go beyond fulfilling the Mosaic law.

-The Jews were very familiar with Moses’ law, however, Jesus took it a step further with these beautiful and practical verses.
+The Jewish people were very familiar with Moses’ law, however, Jesus took it a step further with these beautiful and practical verses.

 He wanted His people to see that it’s not about obeying rules, it’s about being Christ-like and producing the fruit of the Spirit